 - Finally, look at before and after studies.

 We use the same process, but we have changed the functional zones to work for B2B brands.
+Most importantly, there is plenty of room to differentiate B2B brands.
 So, looking at this list below, we have adjusted our cheat sheet to include two different zones, which are “drives business results” and “helps you execute.”

 B2B Brand Positioning Functional Benefits

 We have also adjusted our emotional zones to include “fit with the company” and “feel recognized.”

 As you did with Gray’s Cookies, start by looking at the two cheat sheets and narrow down to potential clusters of the B2B functional and B2B emotional benefits.
 Most importantly, match what customers want and what your brand does best.
 I recommend that you take three of the zones from each of the two cheat sheets that will best differentiate your brand, and then add 2-3 support words per zone to create a cluster.
 Below are the benefit clusters that set up our Gray’s Stage Lighting brand as an example of brand positioning.